mtxr/vscode-sqltools/README.md

 Database management done right.
 Connection explorer, query runner, intellisense, bookmarks, query history.
 Feel like a database hero!

+## Supported Drivers

+* AWS Redshift
+* Cassandra
+* MariaDB
+* MSSQL
+* MySQL
+* OracleDB
+* PostgreSQL
+* SAPHana
+* SQLite

+Do you want to add a new driver?
+We have a tool to help you.
+See [support new drivers](https://vscode-sqltools.mteixeira.dev/contributing/support-new-drivers) guide.

 ## Features

 * SQL Format (Beautifier)